-Every day at the Aquarium of Niagara is pretty great, but on the first Friday of the month, the aquarium gets a little more “Au-Some” during special sensory-friendly themed evenings.
+Every day at the Aquarium of Niagara is pretty great, but on select days, the aquarium gets a little more “Au-Some” during special sensory-friendly themed evenings.
 Visitors with autism and their families can expect to be wowed by a sea lion show, engaged with sensory and art activities, get their hands wet at a touch tank, and enjoy gluten-free snacks.

 Explore & More at Canalside Buffalo offers creative play and learning that’s as one-of-a-kind as every child who walks through the doors.
-Once a month, the museum hosts Au-Some Evenings, which provide kids with autism and developmental disabilities an opportunity to play and learn together with family and friends in a sensory-friendly environment.
+On select days, the museum hosts Au-Some Evenings, which provide kids with autism and developmental disabilities an opportunity to play and learn together with family and friends in a sensory-friendly environment.
 Featured activities, including a music center, therapy dogs, art projects, and gross motor activities, augment calming sensory-friendly spaces throughout the museum.
 Quiet kits are also available.

 Visitors with autism, developmental disabilities, or sensory sensitivities can expect to have a groovy good time at the Bethel Woods Center for the Arts, a museum dedicated to the history of the 1969 Woodstock Festival.
 You can pick up sensory bags with goodies such as a sensory map that conveniently points out areas of high stimulation, noise-canceling headphones, and fidget toys based on the museum collection from the Welcome Desk any day the museum is open.
 Plus, monthly Sensory-Friendly Museum Days pull out all the stops to create a sensory-friendly environment.
 During these events, the museum is transformed with augmented lights and sound features, as well as trained staff to guide visitors through the museum experience.
 Bethel Woods also provides a downloadable Sensory Map to indicate noisy, dark, crowded, or bright spaces in the museum.
 In recognition and protection of high-risk and vulnerable populations, Sensory-Friendly Museum Days will begin in 2021.